eslazarev/aws-lambda-telegram-bot/README.md

 1. Open Telegram
 2. Search for [@BotFather](https://t.me/BotFather)

 ![bot_father.png](.github/images/bot_father.png)

 3. Send the command `start` and `/newbot` and follow the instructions
 4. Once your bot is created, BotFather will give you a token.
-It looks like:

 ![new_bot.png](.github/images/new_bot.png)

 5. Save this token to your local environment so the bot can use it.

 ### 🔧 Save `TELEGRAM_TOKEN` to environment for further use